demiglace0505/fullStackOpen2020/README.md

 #### 3.1 - Fetching from a hardcoded list

-I first setup an express router to `/api/persons`, then fetched using the get method of an express object.
+To fetch a resource, I first setup an express router to `/api/persons`, then fetched using the get method of an express object.
 The fetch target is a hardcoded array of people.

 ```
 const app = express()